Business risks

-The term business risks refers to the possibility of a commercial business making inadequate profits (or even losses) due to uncertainties - for example: changes in tastes, changing preferences of consumers, strikes, increased competition, changes in government policy, obsolescence etc. Every business organization faces various risk elements while doing business.
-Business risk implies uncertainty in profits or danger of loss and the events that could pose a risk due to some unforeseen events in future, which causes business to fail.
+Business risks are the possibility of a commercial entity making losses or inadequate profits due to uncertainties - for example: changes in tastes, changing preferences of consumers, staff (de)motivation, strikes, increased competition, changes in government policy, obsolescence etc. Every business organization faces various risk elements.

+Business risk implies uncertainty in profits or danger of loss and events that could pose unforeseen risk in the future which may cause a company to fail.
+Voluntary and not-for-profit organisations may face similar risks.

-For example, a company may face different risks in production, risks due to irregular supply of raw materials, machinery breakdown, labor unrest, etc. In marketing, risks may arise due to fluctuations in market prices, changing trends and fashions, errors in sales forecasting, etc. In addition, there may be loss of assets of the firm due to fire, flood, earthquakes, riots or war and political unrest which may cause unwanted interruptions in the business operations.
-Thus business risks may take place in different forms depending upon the nature of a company and its production.
+Business-risk factors may arise in different forms depending upon the nature of a company and of its activities.
+A manufacturing company, for example, may face risks affecting production, risks due to irregular supply of raw materials, machinery breakdown, labor unrest, etc. In marketing, risks may arise due to fluctuations in market prices, changing trends and fashions, errors in sales-forecasting, etc. In addition, there may be loss of assets of the firm due to fire, flood, earthquakes, riots or war and political unrest, which may cause unwanted interruptions in the business operations.